 Tax exemptions and overrides

 While Shopify's tax overrides do not work with Recharge, you can set certain products and customers as tax-exempt to prevent taxes from being charged on an individual level.
-Our article on tax exemptions and overrides goes into setting tax exemptions up in detail for Shopify merchants.
+Refer to the guide Tax exemptions and overrides for more information on setting tax exemptions for Shopify merchants.

 Didn’t find what you’re looking for?Contact us